 There’s little doubt just how much Vietnam has changed since the conflict threatened to tear the country apart over 19 bloody years.
 But like all places around the world that have undergone the boot of suppression and hardship, devastated by war or ravaged by a tyrannical regime, what rises out of the ashes is often a symbol of hope.

 Now attracting more visitors than ever before, Vietnam is the very definition of a phoenix from the flames.
 And there’s much more to the country than just the usual tourist hot-spots.
 In a land this culturally diverse, you’re going to come across plenty of the weird and wonderful too.
-Here we take a look at five alternative attractions you can enjoy during your visit.
+Here we take a look at five alternative attractions you can enjoy during your visit and add to the plan of your Vietnam trip.
 Just make sure to place your order for a Vietnam visa before your holiday and avoid complications on the border!

 You might have seen this one in the news recently as it has only just opened, as part of a 2 billion US dollar regeneration programme in the region.
 What appears to be two giant stone hands holding a golden bridge are, in fact, made from fiberglass.
 The bridge was built to entice more tourists to the area, a feat in which it is already succeeding.